yelouafi/adtstream/README.md

 In the browser, The `Stream` class is exposed in the global scope (for uses outside browserify)

-In the server, you can play with the examples in the `examples` directory, you can run the ES6 file directory by
+In the server, you can play with the examples in the `examples` directory, you can run the ES6 file directly by

 `babel-node examples/[file.js]`